 The Bike Train Initiative introduces bike racks onboard select passenger rail trains (Toronto-Niagara) and services both passenger and bicycle to destinations across Ontario, making cycling holidays easy and accessible.
 The initiative is a project of Transportation Options, a non-profit organization dedicated to stimulating sustainable systems of transportation.

-Originally developed by Toronto cyclist Justin Lafontaine and launched in partnership with VIA Rail Canada between Toronto and Niagara in 2007, the Bike Train has proven to be a fun, economic and environmentally friendly way to enjoy a cycling getaway.
+Originally launched in partnership with VIA Rail Canada between Toronto and Niagara in 2007, the Bike Train has proven to be a fun, economic and environmentally friendly way to enjoy a cycling getaway.
 Getting to the destination is made easy as passengers travel in comfort while their bicycles are safely secured in a baggage car.
 In some cases, in bike bags or in bike racks.
 In 2008 the Bike Train Initiative won two Ontario Tourism Awards: Best Tourism Marketing Partnership and Excellence Award for Tourism Innovation, and in 2009 was selected as a Finalist for the Deloitte Tourism Innovator of the Year TIAC Award.

 In 2011, we are proud to report that Bike Train service is now being provided by our passenger rail partners on the Windsor-Toronto-Montreal and Toronto-Niagara routes.
 Having achieved our #1 objective which was to introduce and improve transportation options for cycle tourists in Ontario, our focus is now on marketing and promotion, along with destination development projects.

 "The Bike Train is a unique and remarkable success story within the tourism industry," said the Honourable Monique Smith, Minister of Tourism.
 "By expanding the bike train service to select parts of the province, this initiative is helping revitalize local tourism and is positioning Ontario as a go-to destination for cycling holidays."
 (May 20, 2009)